- Review Process

 - A project of

 The lesson focuses on the widespread practice of plastic packaging and the problems it creates.
 It is one of a series of lessons within the World’s Largest Lesson that explores the circular economy.
 Students evaluate the effectiveness of the ‘reduce, reuse and recycle’ method of managing waste and are then tasked with designing alternative approaches to packaging that removes waste entirely from the system.
-The lesson consists of two parts:
+This STEM lesson consists of two parts:

 In part one, students examine case studies, view slides & animations, conduct research and take part in discussions to familiarize themselves with the key issues related to the widespread use of plastics and the important differences between linear and circular economies.